 Past performers have included: Kenny Chesney, Keith Urban, Lady Antebellum, Taylor Swift, Brad Paisley, Toby Keith, Tim McGraw, Rascal Flatts, and country legends Alabama and Reba.

-The American Bus Association has named Cavendish Beach Music Festival to its Top 100 Events in North America.
+The American Bus Association has named Cavendish Beach Music Festival to its Top 100 Events in North America and the West Jet Fun N’ Festivals Series deemed the festival Top 10 Best Festival in Canada.
 The festival has also been nominated as Event of the Year by the East Coast Music Association and the Canadian Country Music Association.

 ENVIRONMENTAL PROTECTION INITIATIVES